 School & Community Gardens

-In early 2015, Foster created an extracurricular school garden project at the arts high school where he teaches.
+From early 2015 until mid-2022, Foster had an extracurricular school garden project at the arts high school where he taught.
 The project was designed to provide students with opportunities to learn about raising flowers, vegetables, and herbs on a small scale without the use of chemical fertilizers and pesticides.
 The original project had six 8′ x 4′ raised beds, a compost bin, and a rain barrel in a back corner of the school’s campus.
 The image on the left, taken during the time it was built, was from March 2015.

 After an August 2018 fire caused the school to relocate to a temporary location, the project was rebuilt on the site of what had once been an elementary-school playground.
 That new garden had two 10′ x 30′ in-ground tracts, which more than tripled the square footage for growing from 192 to 600.
 The image below shows a morning when students were planting there.